Zurich Insurance Group

-Zurich Insurance Group Ltd is a Swiss insurance company, headquartered in Zürich, and the country's largest insurer.
-As of 2024, the group is the world's 112th largest public company according to Forbes' Global 2000s list, and in 2011, it ranked 94th in Interbrand's top 100 brands.
+Zurich Insurance Group Ltd. is a Swiss insurance company, headquartered in Zürich, and the country's largest insurer.
+As of 2024, the group is the world's 98th largest public company according to Forbes' Global 2000s list, and in 2011, it ranked 94th in Interbrand's top 100 brands.

 Zurich is a global insurance company which is organized into three core business segments: General Insurance, Global Life and Farmers.
 Zurich employs 55,000 people, with customers in 215 countries and territories.
-The company is listed on the SIX Swiss Exchange.
-As of 2012, it had shareholders' equity of $34.494 billion.
+The company is listed on SIX Swiss Exchange.
+As of 2012, it had a shareholders' equity of $34.494 billion.

 Company history

 Zurich Insurance Company (1872–1998)

 The company was founded in 1872 as a reinsurance company under the name of "Versicherungs-Verein" and at the request of the "Schweiz" transport insurance company (which was founded in 1869 on the initiative of the "Schweizerischen Kreditanstalt"), a subsidiary of the Schweiz Marine Company.
 It was founded by people who were also board members of the "Schweiz" transport insurance company.

 The business activity began on 1 May 1873.
 In 1875, accident insurance was added.
 The company was renamed Transport- und Unfall-Versicherungs-Actiengesellschaft "Zurich".
 In 1880 Zurich abandoned the marine business following a significant loss.